Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Pop an element from the right side of a list structure in a blocking manner and push it to the left side of another list structure, and return the element, parameters are as follows:
+Pop an element from the right side of one list structure, simultaneously push it to the left side of another list structure in a blocking manner, and return this element.
+Parameters are as follows:

 Type |